 |

-Santa Cruz Boardwalk The Boardwalk (popular
+Santa Cruz Beach Boardwalk The Boardwalk (popular

-with families since the 1860's) has something fun for all ages little
+with families since the 1860's) has something fun for all ages.
+Little

 family. |